-The concept of best interest of the child/young person is paramount and staff are supported to ensure they are fully committed to this.
-Best interest meetings are held for all children over the age of 16 years old and the child's needs are placed at the centre of all decision making.
+The concept of best interest of the child and young person is paramount, and staff are supported to ensure they are fully committed to this and place the child at the centre of all decision making.
+Best interest decision making is promoted for all our young people over the age of 16 years old when they lack capacity to make decisions themselves.